 The headline on today’s “corrective article:” “Patterson Says Kennedy Has Not Called About Niece.”

 Yes, ClintonSenateSeatStakes is exciting (for political reporters, anyway), what with MeetThePressStakes having come to an end and CabinetStakes nearly played out.
 But, haste still makes waste (or, Editor’s Note).
-Not that this will prevent the next “said to be” story…Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Not that this will prevent the next “said to be” story…Liz Cox Barrett is a writer at CJR.